When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Background and Motivation

-\paragraph{Pretraining language models on a small amount of raw data} Even though the amount of pre-training data seems to correlate with downstream task performance (e.g. compare BERT and RoBERTa), several attempts have shown that training a new model from scratch can be efficient even if the amount of data in that language is limited. \draftadd{Indeed, }\citet{suarez2020monolingual} \draftreplace{show}{showed} that pretraining ELMo models \citep{Peters:2018} on less than 1GB of Wikipedia text leads to state-of-the-art performance while \citet{martin-etal-2020-camembert} showed for French that pretraining a BERT model on as few as 4GB of diverse enough data results in state-of-the-art performance.
-This was further confirmed by \citet{Micheli_et_al:2020:smallbertmodels} who demonstrated that decent performance was achievable with as low as 100BM of raw text data.
+\paragraph{Pretraining language models on a small amount of raw data} Even though the amount of pretraining data seems to correlate with downstream task performance (e.g. compare BERT and RoBERTa \citep{liu2020roberta})\draftnote{I don't understand this part.
+Seems like smthg is missing.
+Refs ? work that does the comparison? -ds \bm{one of the contribution of Roberta was that more data is better: I added Roberta Ref}}, several attempts have shown that training a model from scratch can be efficient even if the amount of data in that language is limited.
+Indeed, \citet{suarez2020monolingual} showed that pretraining ELMo models \citep{Peters:2018} on less than 1GB of text leads to state-of-the-art performance while \citet{martin-etal-2020-camembert} showed\draftremove{ for French} that pretraining a BERT model on as few as 4GB of diverse enough data results in state-of-the-art performance. \citet{Micheli_et_al:2020:smallbertmodels} further demonstrated that decent performance was achievable with only 100MB of raw text data.

-\paragraph{Adapting large-scale models for low-resource languages} \draftremove{As initially shown by \citet{pires2019multilingual} BM: He didnt show this, he only worked with languages inside mbert pretraining}Multilingual language models can be used directly on unseen languages, or they can also be adapted using unsupervised methods.
-For example, \citet{han-eisenstein-2019-unsupervised} successfully used unsupervised model adaptation of the English BERT model to Early Modern English for sequence labeling.\draftnote{those 3 sentences don't read well. telegraphic style -ds} Instead of finetuning the whole model, \citet{pfeiffer2020mad} recently showed that adapter layers \citep{houlsby2019parameter} can be injected into multilingual language models to provide parameter efficient task and language transfer.
+\paragraph{Adapting large-scale models for low-resource languages} Multilingual language models can be used directly on unseen languages, or they can also be adapted using unsupervised methods.
+For example, \citet{han-eisenstein-2019-unsupervised} successfully used unsupervised model adaptation of the English BERT model to Early Modern English for sequence labeling.\draftnote{those 3 sentences don't read well. telegraphic style -ds} Instead of fine-tuning the whole model, \citet{pfeiffer-etal-2020-mad} recently showed that adapter layers \citep{houlsby2019parameter} can be injected into multilingual language models to provide parameter efficient task and language transfer.

-Still, as of today, the availability of monolingual or multilingual language models is limited to approximately 120 languages, leaving many languages without access to valuable NLP technology, although some are spoken by millions of people, including Bambara, Maltese and Sorani Kurdish.
+Still, as of today, the availability of monolingual or multilingual language models is limited to approximately 120 languages, leaving many languages without access to valuable NLP technology, although some are spoken by millions of people, including Bambara and Sorani Kurdish, or are an official language of the European Union, like Maltese.